7-day Free trial.Start now!

 The Tools Grabbit Exposes

-Tool What it returns
+Tool What it does

-list_projects Your Grabbit projects with entry counts
+list_projects Your Grabbit projects with counts, feeds, tags, and keywords

 This is the data those tools sit on top of, as seen in the dashboard: one of our own projects scored 1,947 entries across 5 subreddit feeds in 30 days, and qualified 363 of them.

-Grabbit analytics dashboard showing 1,947 entries scored by relevancy across five subreddit feeds, with 110 high and 253 medium relevancy leads
+Grabbit analytics dashboard showing 1,947 entries scored by relevancy across five feeds, with 110 high and 253 medium relevancy leads

 Connecting It